skabdulraheem/Portfolio/README.md

-This is my portfolio project.
+This is my portfolio2 project.

 Steps to run: